SECTION 2- POLICIES

 The Coordinator of Student Employment will track students with permission to work more than 20 hours to determine impact on academic achievement and retention.

 Social Security must be paid by a student who consistently works more than 20 hours per week.
 Once a student and supervisor have elected for permission to work more than 20 hours per week, Social Security will be deducted, even if the student works fewer than 20 hours in a particular week.

-Students may not, under any circumstances, work more than 40 hours in a week, and students who have withdrawn or graduated from school must be immediately terminated.
+Students may not, under any circumstances, work more than 27 hours in a week during the academic year and students who have withdrawn or graduated from school must be immediately terminated.